marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 identify in the projects I have worked on.

-Most of those projects were using a combination of ITL(interactive test last) or not testing at all, the test was given to a QA professional.
+Most of those projects were using a combination of ITL(interactive test last) or not testing at all, the test was given to a QA (Quality assurance) professional.
 In this scenario, the team wasn't getting any value at the time to keep the tests up to date or even to write them.
 This is a entire discussion that I will not approach here, though, it is what possibly leads to miss leading metrics.
 As often management